-Prohibition of the sale of alcohol further complicates the tracking of the liquor license issued in 1912.
-Regardless of who had possession of the liquor license, it was no longer valid from January 1914 until the ratification of the Twenty First Amendment on December 5th, 1933.
+The law change in Dade County further complicates the tracking of the liquor license allegedly issued in 1912.
+Regardless of who had possession of the license, it became invalid as of January 1914, and would have required reissuance after the vote to repeal the Eighteenth Amendment.
+The ratification of the Twenty First Amendment ended prohibition in 1933.

-Although Dade County was voted dry in 1914, laws against selling and consuming alcohol certainly did not stop store owners from covertly selling contraband, or liquor, within the confines of their legitimate business.
+Although Dade County was under the restrictions of prohibition in 1914, laws against selling and consuming alcohol did not stop store owners from covertly serving booze in the confines of their legitimate business.
 The term for this type establishment was called a speakeasy.
-The term speakeasy came about to describe a place that you would very carefully discuss in public so as to not alert law enforcement.
+It was applied to places you would speak of carefully in public to avoid alerting law enforcement that alcohol was served at the location.

 It was a Bakery for Years

-Rosenquist Home Bakery continued to operate at 626 South Miami Avenue until 1925.
-A new bakery by the name of Karcher’s Bakery appeared in an advertisement listed in the Miami News in 1925.
-The advertisement offered housewives the opportunity to bring their turkey to Karcher’s to be cooked for pickup by noon on Thanksgiving Day.
-This service was advertised to cost only $1.00.
-The ad also stressed that all of a household’s bakery goods can be conveniently purchased in the same location.
+The next business to operate at 626 South Miami Avenue was Karcher’s Bakery.
+In an advertisement in the Miami News in 1925, Karchers offered housewives the opportunity to bring their turkey to the bakery to be cooked for pickup by noon on Thanksgiving Day.
+The service was advertised to cost only $1.00.
+The promotion was intended to make it convenient for customers to buy all of their Thanksgiving dinner baked goods at Karchers as well.
+The ad also stressed that all bakery goods can be conveniently purchased at the same location.

-In addition to running the Bakery, Julius Karcher Jr. ran a real estate office at the same location.
+In addition to running the Bakery, Julius Karcher Jr. ran a real estate office from the same location.
 During the mid-1920s, Miami was experiencing a big real estate boom.
-Many business owners were dabbling in real estate while running their primary business.
-Julius Karcher Jr. appeared to be one of these people.
+Many business owners were dabbling in real estate while also running their primary business.

-There were a series of events in 1926 that ended the great real estate boom of the mid-1920s in Miami.
-The September 1926 Hurricane was the final blow that officially represented the end of the boom.
-Miami was headed toward an economic depression three full years ahead of the rest of the nation.
-It would certainly make sense that Karcher’s Bakery went out of business due to the severity of the economic conditions in Miami by 1928.
-This most likely explains why the directory listing in 1928 appeared as vacant.
+The Great Hurricane of 1926 was the final blow that officially ended the real estate boom of the mid-1920s.
+Miami spiraled into economic depression three full years ahead of the rest of the nation.
+It is probable that Karcher’s Bakery went out of business due to the economic conditions in Miami at the time it closed.